 So - what is it to abide?
 A Bible dictionary will tell us that the word suggests dwelling, staying, residing.
 Remaining.
 My dwelling in His word is how I abide in Jesus!
 And it is the spiritual disciplines of Bible reading and prayer that keep me there.
 Jesus was talking to people who had believed in Him - but the next step was to abide in him.

-This balance of abiding in while I’m being dwelt in – how mysterious!
+This balance of abiding in while I'm being in-dwelt by Christ - how mysterious!
 How merciful of God to give us this means to His sustenance.
-In our world of continual pings and notifications and alerts and distractions – how do we abide?
+In our world of continual pings and notifications and alerts and distractions - how do we abide?
 I would suggest: the SPIRITUAL DISCIPLINES HAVE NEVER BEEN MORE CRUCIAL.
 The setting apart of time, emotional space, energy, and focus for what will feed, comfort, stir, and challenge me.

 How do I abide in His word and have His word dwell in me?
 By reading it and praying over it and pondering it.
 Simply that - in varying patterns for the changing seasons of life.